mcneel/help-docs/_en/flamingo/5/help/environment-tab.md

 # ![images/environment.svg](images/environment.svg){:height="75px" width="75px"} Environment Panel
 {: #environment-tab}
-Environments not only what can be seen in the background of a rendering, but control an infinite sphere surrounding the model.
+Environments are not only what can be seen in the background of a rendering, but control an infinite sphere surrounding the model.
 Objects within the scene will reflect and refract the environment.
 The environment sphere is not an object that you can select, but a reference surface for background effects.

 The Environment effects the visible part of the background and reflections.
 For effects that effect lighting the scene, see the [Sky](sun-and-sky.html) help topic.

 Flamingo comes with a special environment called *[Default Flamingo Environment](environment.html)*.
-This environment will sync to the current [Lighting Pre-set](lighting-tab.html).
-By using [Lighting pre-sets](lighting-tab.html), both the Lighting and environment will be set to appropriate scene defaults.
+This environment will sync to the current [Lighting Preset](lighting-tab.html).
+By using [Lighting presets](lighting-tab.html), both the Lighting and environment will be set to appropriate scene defaults.

 ![images/environment-editor-panel.svg](images/environment-editor-panel.svg){:  #panel_map height="600px" style="float: right"}